-Getting Started with Solenoid Water Valve
+Getting Started with Solenoid Valve | An Inside Look

 • Valve body (white, two threaded ports): houses the passages; shows flow direction.